Vahid-GitHub/HackerRank-CPP/README.md

 # HackerRank C++

-This repository is designed for storing the solution to C++ tutorial of hackerrank.com .
+This repository is designed for storing the solutions of C++ tutorial of [HackerRank](hackerrank.com) .